Definition of

 The COVID-19 vaccine was key to reducing the effects of the pandemic .

-It should also be noted that, on many occasions, when travelling to certain areas of the globe, it is necessary to undergo certain vaccinations to avoid being infected with diseases that are common in those places.
+In the same way, we must highlight the fact that, on many occasions, when traveling to certain areas of the globe it is necessary to carry out a certain vaccination to avoid being infected and infected with diseases that proliferate in those places in question.

-For example, any Spanish citizen who decides to travel to South Africa will need to be vaccinated against yellow fever and malaria.
-Whereas if the destination is Thailand , where the traveller will be practising sport or temporarily residing in rural areas, it is recommended that travellers be vaccinated against malaria and also receive the anti-tetanus and anti-rabies vaccines.
+Thus, for example, every Spanish citizen who makes the decision to travel to South Africa will need to be vaccinated against yellow fever and malaria.
+While if the destination is Thailand , where you are going to play sports or temporarily reside in rural areas, it is recommended that travelers be vaccinated against malaria and also receive tetanus and rabies vaccines.

 Historical development of vaccines

-The first vaccine in history would have been the one created by the English country doctor Edward Jenner in 1796 , who discovered that cowpox immunized people from suffering from human smallpox , which was much more serious and deadly.
+The first vaccine in history would have been created by the English rural doctor Edward Jenner in 1796 , who discovered that cowpox immunized people from suffering from human smallpox , which was much more serious and deadly.

-All this without overlooking that among the most recent vaccines, those of the 21st century , there is the human papillomavirus vaccine that appeared in 2005; a first vaccine to end cocaine and heroin addiction that was released in 2008; in 2009 the first vaccine against the famous flu A appeared; and more recently, the vaccine against COVID-19 .
+All this without overlooking that among the most recent vaccines, those of the 21st century , are the human papillomavirus that appeared in 2005; a first vaccine to end cocaine and heroin addiction that was released in 2008; In 2009 the first vaccine against the famous influenza A made its appearance; and closer in time, the COVID-19 vaccine.

-A distinction can be made between the inactivated virus vaccine (made up of harmful microorganisms that, when treated with chemicals or heat, lose their ability to cause damage), the attenuated live virus vaccine (with microorganisms grown under conditions that make them lose their harmful properties), the toxoid vaccine (which has inactivated toxic components from microorganisms) and the subunit vaccine (includes fragments of microorganisms), among others.
+A distinction can be made between the inactivated virus vaccine (made up of harmful microorganisms that, when treated with chemicals or heat, lose their ability to harm), the attenuated live virus vaccine (with microorganisms grown under conditions that make them lose their harmful properties), the toxoid vaccine (has inactivated toxic components from microorganisms) and subunit vaccine (includes fragments of microorganisms), among others.

 The effectiveness of the vaccine depends on each case.